Matt Jukes

-Matthew Jonathan Jukes QPM is a senior British police officer who is currently (since September, 2021) serving as an Assistant Commissioner for Specialist Operations within the Metropolitan Police Service.
-He previously served as Chief Constable of South Wales Police.
+Matthew Jonathan Jukes QPM is a senior British police officer who is currently serving as the Deputy Commissioner for the Metropolitan Police Service.
+He previously served as Assistant Commissioner for Specialist Operations of the Metropolitan Police Service.
+Jukes has also previously held the rank of Chief Constable at South Wales Police.

 Career

-He graduated with a BA in Mathematics from St Peter's College, Oxford in 1995, and shortly afterwards joined South Yorkshire Police as a PC.
+Jukes graduated with a BA degree in Mathematics from St Peter's College, Oxford in 1995, and shortly afterwards joined South Yorkshire Police as a PC.
 He worked as a detective and in other roles from 1997 to 2006, including representing UK policing at G8 meetings and time with the precursor of the National Counter Terrorism Policing Network, and was also praised for his conduct during the Rotherham child sexual exploitation scandal.